ChiLiubio/microeco/README.md

 # load microeco and qiimer, if qiimer is not installed, see Tax4Fun part to install qiimer package
 library(microeco)
 library(qiimer)
-# the otu_table_raw.txt do not has the first commented line, so we use commented = FALSE
+# read and parse otu_table_raw.txt; this file does not have the first commented line, so we use commented = FALSE
 otu_raw_table <- read_qiime_otu_table(otu_file_path, commented=FALSE)
 # obtain the otu table data.frame
 otu_table_1 <- as.data.frame(otu_raw_table[[3]])